 As a public health problem, one of the last published global reports highlighted that healthcare-associated infections constituted the most frequent adverse event in healthcare.
 These infections continue to cause harm and death in hospitals and other care settings across the world, destroying too many lives.
 Hand hygiene at the right moment is therefore a powerful intervention to stop their spread and historically was referred to as the single most important measure in infection prevention and control.
 But I do like the emerging mantra of Do It All.

 Hand hygiene is in fact often one of many interventions that when undertaken reliably and at the right time keep people safe.
 We should perhaps gravitate more towards this way of framing and embedding hand hygiene (and other activities and interventions).
 COVID-19 is a great example of the need for integrated and synergistic action.
 Measures that protect people from harm and keep them safe should not be pitched in competition with each other, and those involved must collaborate for greatest impact.
-To this end, on this May 5, WHO will bring together organisations and individuals, including UNICEF, World Bank and its own Special Envoy for Patient Safety, in a meeting that will focus on the need for ongoing investment and that will share examples of what hand hygiene success looks like, even in countries with limited resources.

 In a previous blog post I recalled an excellent piece in the New Yorker by Michael Specter written on the back of the Ebola outbreak of 2014/15.
 In it he reflected on our response to pandemics: “First, there is the panic.
 Then, as the pandemic ebbs, we forget.
 We can’t afford to do either.”
 We should not forget anything about this pandemic.
 Hand hygiene in healthcare is one small but important part of keeping people safe.
 As WHO state, yes we should “do it all”, and yes, hand hygiene at the point of care is important and should be a constant feature of safe, high quality healthcare.
 We shouldn’t forget that.
 This and every World Hand Hygiene day helps to make sure that we don’t.